rcornwell/sims/README.md

    CH10 networking support for ITS.

    340 Display Station support.

+   Optional support for PDP6 devices (standard if WAITS enabled).

    The RP10 supports boot (actual hardware did not), by reading in Blocks 4-7 and transfering to the loaded value.
 RC10, RH10, TM10 support readin mode.